Manimahsoub/individual_level_project/README.md

-5RLQoZg4
-:sweat_smile:
-It was lovely meeting you!
+It’s lovely to meet you.